Inflectra/spira-documentation/docs/Migration-and-Integration/Migrating-from-Jira.md

 #  Migrating from Atlassian Jira

-This section outlines how to use the included Migration Tool for importing projects, versions, requirements, issues, tasks and associated attachments from Atlassian Jira to SpiraTeam.

-*Note: This migration tool works with Jira Cloud, Server and Data Center editions.*
+This guide explains how to use Inflectra's "Jira Migration Tool" for importing projects, versions, requirements, issues, tasks and associated attachments from Atlassian Jira to SpiraTeam.
+This tool works with Jira Cloud, Server and Data Center editions.

+!!! info "Advanced Migration"
+    If the functions of this migration tool are not sufficient for your needs, please consider using our "[Advanced Jira to Spira Migration Tool](https://github.com/Inflectra/spira-jira-migration-advanced)".
+This is an open source tool specifically for migration from Jira Server/DataCenter.
+It is developed by Inflectra's partner Tietoevry.

 ## Installing the Jira Migration Tool

-This section outlines how to install the migration tool for Jira onto a workstation so that you can then migrate whole projects from Jira to either SpiraTeam or SpiraPlan (hereafter referred to as SpiraTeam).
+This guide outlines how to install the migration tool for Jira onto a workstation so that you can then migrate whole projects from Jira to either SpiraTeam or SpiraPlan (hereafter referred to as SpiraTeam).
 It assumes that you already have a working installation of SpiraTeam v6.0 or later and a working version of Jira Cloud, Server or Data Center.

 !!! warning "Minimum Version of Spira"
     **You must be on at least SpiraTeam 6.13 to use this tool**.
 If you have an earlier version of SpiraTeam you will need to upgrade to at least v6.13 before trying to migrate projects.